-- 1. Conduct a noise study as part of the American Legion Bridge + 270 project to determine the impact of I-270 on the community. - 2.
-Construct a noise wall and vegetative barrier to mitigate noise and air pollution from I-270. - 3.
-Provide a minimum of 35% green cover of the total site, excluding existing forest cover on the property, which may include the following, either singly or in combination:
+- 1. Conduct a noise study as part of the American Legion Bridge + 270 project to determine the impact of I-270 on the community.

+- 2. Construct a noise wall and vegetative barrier to mitigate noise and air pollution from I-270.

+- 3. Provide a minimum of 35% green cover of the total site, excluding existing forest cover on the property, which may include the following, either singly or in combination:

-- Intensive green roof (6 inches or deeper) - Tree canopy cover - Vegetative cover - Landscaped areas - Rain gardens and bioswales - 4.
-Increase tree canopy coverage by planting trees and forest stands wherever possible on public and private land, along rights-of-way, within open space, and in existing neighborhoods. - Areas of surface parking lots on public and private properties should provide at least 50% tree canopy coverage of the parking lot area. - 5.
+- Intensive green roof (6 inches or deeper)

+- Tree canopy cover

+- Vegetative cover

+- Landscaped areas

+- Rain gardens and bioswales

+- 4. Increase tree canopy coverage by planting trees and forest stands wherever possible on public and private land, along rights-of-way, within open space, and in existing neighborhoods. - Areas of surface parking lots on public and private properties should provide at least 50% tree canopy coverage of the parking lot area. - 5.
 Incorporate strategies to increase building energy efficiency at the time of initial building and site design by choosing optimal building orientation, incorporating shading features, using proper wall-to-window ratios, using good insulation, and using high-efficiency HVAC and lighting systems. - 6.
 Minimize impervious surfaces, which are associated with heat islands, increased flooding from runoff, erosion, and poor water quality, whenever developing or redeveloping a site. - 7.
 Increase the use of bioswales and rain gardens. - 8.
 Protect existing forests to provide carbon sequestration, heat island mitigation, air and water filtration, watershed protection, support of biological diversity, and proven physical and mental health benefits. - 9.
-Plant native vegetation, which is better adapted to local climate, wildlife, and native pollinators, in new developments.

-- 10. Include artificial shading features in paved and hardscaped areas where there is limited soil to support tree growth. - 11.
+Plant native vegetation, which is better adapted to local climate, wildlife, and native pollinators, in new developments. - 10.
+Plant trees wherever possible to shade paved and hardscape areas.
+If tree planting is not possible, provide artificial shading features. - 11.
 Protect the Long Branch Stream and forest within the stream buffer.